Monumental Inscriptions

 lMonumental Inscriptions

-When transcribed each memorial was allocated a reference number, which would be linked the the inscription for every person on that memorial.
 One limitation with the FindMyPast facility is that you cannot search on the reference number for other people on the same memorial.
 Therefore, if you believe that there could be others on a memorial, you can try other people with the same surname and see if they have the same reference number.
-An alternative is to use our research service via the Contact Us page as on fiche we have an alternative of the database.
+An alternative is to use our research service via the Contact Us page as in our Resource Centre we have on fiches an alternative version of the database.

 GenFair